 Mariam crouches and runs her hands over the stump, smoothed now by water and wind, mosses beginning to fur the surface as the rings of the heartwood are obscured.
-'How old is it?'
+"How old is it?"

 Sohemus bends and squints.
-'The rings are too many to count.'
+"The rings are too many to count."

-'Was it here when my ancestor Mattathias was alive?'
-'Undoubtedly.
-It was probably a fine tree before Jerusalem existed.'
+"Was it here when Mattathias lived?"

+"Undoubtedly.
+It was probably a fine tree before Jerusalem existed."

-'Think what it has seen.
+"Think what it has seen.
 Oh, tree.
-If only you could talk.'
+If only you could talk."
 Mariam lays her cheek against the cool moss.
-'There is a mighty heart in this wood.'
+"There is a mighty heart in this wood."

-'My Lady, it was cut down for a battering ram.
-If you wish to prevent another siege, we must go.' $^{\rm 36}$
+"My Lady, it was cut down for a battering ram.
+If you wish to prevent another siege, we must go." xlii